PickYourOwn.org

-How to dry herbs - From fresh garden herbs!
+How to dry your own herbs from fresh garden herbs

 Imagine how your dishes will taste this winter if you have your own garden herbs to add to them.
 Its easy to dry or freeze some for a year-round supply of good quality herbs!
 Here's how to do it, complete instructions in easy steps and completely illustrated.
 You don't need any special equipment: air drying or room drying is the easiest, as well as, most inexpensive method for preserving herbs.
 Moisture evaporates slowly and naturally during air drying, leaving the precious herb oils behind.
 Dehydrators (see this page for more info, models and prices of food dryers) are useful if you want to dry large quantities of herbs or you have high moisture herbs such as basil.